Dacili/RequireJS/README.md

 ## What is RequireJS?
 RequireJS is a JavaScript *file and module loader*.
 In JavaScript, *module loaders* are tools or mechanisms that allow you to load and manage *modules*.
 *Modules* are reusable pieces of code.
+RequireJS always **loads modules asynchronously**, with no blocking.

 ## Why to use it?
 There are some reasons: